AI Disclosure

 “Generative AI” refers to AI models including (but not limited to):

-Generative AI tools are typically external tools used during development of your game.
-This disclosure does not refer to your own, custom-written functions for determining in-game behaviors, such as ’enemy AI.'
+This does not refer to your own, custom-written functions for determining in-game behaviors, such as “enemy AI”.

 Your answers to these questions will be displayed on the game’s page in Catalog, in a way similar to the accessibility and rating disclosures.
 For titles where this question has not been answered, the page will state: